UPTokenizing/digitalIdentity/frontendBirthCertificate/README.md

 # Front-End for tokenizing
 ## General description
   This application is the Front-End for the digital identity project.
-This offers a solution to have a interactive interface.
+This offers a solution to have an interactive interface.

 ## Pre-requirements
-  Althouth it should have been installed previously.
+  Although it should have been installed previously.
 Check if you have the network created:

       docker network inspect TokPhyAppNetwork